rx-angular/rx-angular/libs/template/let/src/lib/docs/Readme.md

 > By default `*rxLet` is optimized for performance out of the box.
 >
 > This includes:
 > - The default render strategy is [`normal`](https://github.com/rx-angular/rx-angular/blob/main/libs/cdk/render-stractgies/src/docs/README.md).
-This ensures non-blocking rendering.
+>   This ensures non-blocking rendering but can cause other side-effects.
 See [strategy configuration](https://github.com/rx-angular/rx-angular/blob/main/libs/cdk/render-stractgies/src/docs/README.md#Default-configuration) if you want to change it.
-> - Runs the `EmbeddedView` creation outside of `NgZone`.
-See [how to opt-in to `NgZone`](https://github.com/rx-angular/rx-angular/blob/main/libs/cdk/render-stractgies/src/docs/README.md) if you want to change it.
 > - Creates templates lazy and manages multiple template instances
->

 ## Binding an Observable to a local variable in the template